Cubex

 What Are Crypto Network Fees?

-Without network fees, there would be no incentive for anyone to keep the blockchain running smoothly.
+Without network fees, there would be little incentive for validators to keep the blockchain running efficiently and securely.

 Why Do Network Fees Exist?